-The Move Path buttons on the I/O Matrix panel can be set to move the selected path (A or B) to another fader; or they can be set to move the entire fader strip (both paths A and B).
+The Move Path buttons on the control surface can be set to move the selected path (A or B) to another fader; or they can be set to move the entire fader strip (both paths A and B).
 In both cases, any Wild control assignments will also move with the path.